QMCPACK/qmcpack/docs/intro_wavefunction.rst

 ``type`` Type of ``sposet``.
 Accepted values are 'spline' ('bspline' or 'einspline'), 'MolecularOrbital', 'pw', 'heg', 'composite'.

 If QMCPACK printout contains `!!!!!!!
 Deprecated input style: creating SPO set inside determinantset.
 Support for this usage will soon be removed.
 SPO sets should be built outside.`, users need to update the input XML by moving all the SPOSet construction related details out of ``determinantset``.
+This revised specification keeps the basis set details separate from information about the determinants.

 .. code-block::
   :caption: Deprecated input style.